jgmalcolm/jgmalcolm.github.io/_drafts/medschool-resources.md

 * Organize your classmates to get a group discount

-##
+## Important Resources

-These three likely give you the most comprehensive coverage in the fewest number of resources.
+The three resources above will provide the most comprehensive coverage in the fewest number of resources.
 Beyond these, you need to critically appraise your weaknesses, learning style, and augment with targeted resources.

 ## [First Aid Basic Sciences](http://www.amazon.com/First-Basic-Sciences-VALUE-USMLE/dp/0071785744)